 The living conditions of slaves in the antebellum American South were some of the worst for slaves across history.
 As legal property of their masters they had no rights themselves and fared far worse than Roman slaves or medieval serfs.
 Perhaps only slaves in sugar cane plantations in the Caribbean fared worse.
 Africans sold as slaves in the Americas had to rely on their owners providing them with housing or building materials, pots and pans for cooking and eating, food and clothing.
 Many slaves did the best they could with what they were given.
-Most did not dare complain for fear of receiving a whipping or worse punishment.
+Most did not dare complain about their living condiitons for fear of receiving a whipping or worse punishment.

 Living Conditions of Slaves: Housing